Captain Kwok's Space Empires Depot

 Q: What are the Components that can be counted towards Cargo Requirements?

 In the mod, many additional components can be counted towards cargo requirements on freighters.
 The purpose of this change was to encourage the use of freighter hulls.
-Valid cargo components in the mod are: Rock/Ice/Gas Colony Modules, Supply Storage, Ordnance Storage, Ordnance Vat, Space Yard, Repair Bay, Cargo Bay, Fighter Bay, Satellite Bay, Drone Launcher, Mine Layer, Mine Sweeper, and Remote Mining components.
+Valid cargo components in the mod are: Rock/Ice/Gas Colony Modules, Supply Storage, Ordnance Storage, Ordnance Vat, Space Yard, Repair Bay, Cargo Bay, Mine Layer, Mine Sweeper and Remote Mining components.

 ---